nramenta/flow/README.md

 }
 ```

+The above example will check the template for errors without actually compiling
+it.

 ## Basic Concepts

 Flow uses `{%` and `%}` to delimit block tags.
 Block tags are used mainly
-for block declaration in template inheritance and control structures.
+for block declarations in template inheritance and control structures.
 Examples
 of block tags are `block`, `for`, and `if`.
 Some block tags may have a body
 segment.
 They're usually enclosed by a corresponding `end<tag>` tag.
 Flow uses
 `{{` and `}}` to delimit output tags, and `{#` and `#}` to delimit comments.